pyxidr/data-science-consulting-part1/README.md

 ### Prerequisites

-We would have used [Docker](https://www.docker.com/what-docker) if it was popular among management consultants — it allows you to automatically install the various applications and packages required for a given project without interfering with your current environment.
+We would have used [Docker](https://www.docker.com/what-docker) if it was more popular among management consultants — it allows you to automatically install the various applications and packages required for a given project without interfering with your current environment.

 You need at least to install the following software: